dkk/WrappingHStack/README.md

 ```

 ## Support
-If you want to support this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck) or help solving any of the open issues.
+If you want to support this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck) or help solving any reported [issues](https://github.com/dkk/WrappingHStack/issues).

 ## License
 WrappingHStack is released under the [MIT License](LICENSE).